reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-07-v2.md

     √ container on the IoT Edge module network can connect to IoT Hub MQTT port - OK
     ```

+      > **Congratulations** on completing the task!
+Now, it's time to validate it.
+Here are the steps:
+      > - Hit the Validate button for the corresponding task.
+If you receive a success message, you can proceed to the next task.
+Alternatively, you can navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
+      > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+      > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+We are available 24/7 to help you out.

       <validation step="191f1b2a-c39d-46d1-9bc4-8d667d71674a" />

 ## Exercise 3: Add Edge Module to Edge Device